 Shorter Works – 1700’s

-Henry, Matthew – Questions 99-107 d.
-1714 9 pp., in Scripture Catechism, The Catechism of the Westminster Assembly of Divines with Scriptural Questions and Answers pp. 105-114
+Henry, Matthew – Questions 99-107 in Scripture Catechism, The Catechism of the Westminster Assembly of Divines with Scriptural Questions and Answers (d.
+1714), pp. 105-14

-Chandler, Samuel – A Short and Plain Catechism.
-Being an explication of the Creed, the Ten Commandments, and the Lord’s Prayer 1752 30 pp.
+Chandler, Samuel – A Short & Plain Catechism.
+Being an Explication of the Creed, the Ten Commandments & the Lord’s Prayer (1752) 30 pp.

-De Ronde, Lambertus – ‘The Lord’s Prayer’ 1763 6 pp., from his A System Containing the Principles of the Christian Religion, suitable to the Heidelberg Catechism, pp. 168-174
+De Ronde, Lambertus – ‘The Lord’s Prayer’ (1763) 6 pp. in A System Containing the Principles of the Christian Religion, suitable to the Heidelberg Catechism, pp. 168-74

 .